RoyalFox2140/Essence2200/Magic Balance.md

 This includes telekinetics, conjuration, and transmutation itself.
 Magic lamps are not overpowered.
 Light sources are incredibly easy to set up so giving it infinite for a mana cost is fine.

+Note about transmutation: I plan for other ways to obtain essence and materials by interacting with the world.

 Prayer:
 I balance prayer around it being usable at early game but costing a ridiculous amount of mana.
 You get one or two for your entire days mana.